 There are numerous opportunities for ministry at St. John's in both service and outreach.
 These are just some of the ways that our Cathedral is making a difference in our church and our community.
 There is a place for your talents at St. Johns and we ask you to prayerfully consider joining any of our ministries.
-Please contact the ministry leader for more information.
+Get involved now

 Alpha is a 10-week opportunity to explore the validity and relevance of the Christian faith for our lives today.
 It is a practical introduction to the basics of Christianity with loads of opportunity for debate and discussion.
 The style of Alpha is informal, friendly and non-pressured.
 Alpha is enjoyed and appreciated as much by those who have never set foot in a church as it is by those who once attended and by the regular churchgoer.
 No matter what their background, whether investigating Christianity for the first time or revisiting their faith, participants get a lot out of an Alpha Course.